EB-Online-Team/og2rr-dmb-converter/README.md

 For convenience, the converter sets the `pbr_texture` for all models to `data/characters/textures/generic_pbr.tga`.
 If you wish to add custom PBR textures to models, please modify the relevant line manually after conversion.

-If any models are missing textures, the program will inform the user after conversion.
-A text file listing which models are missing textures will be saved as `og2rr_log.txt`.
+The program will report any units with missing textures in the Messages panel.

 Please note that this converter coerces the output to 4 LODs regardless of how many were contained in the input.
 If an entry had fewer than 4 `model` lines, copies are made to reach 4; if it had more, only the top 4 LODs are retained.

-Draw distances are also coerced to the following schema (as per built-in skeletons):
+The program offers an option (checked by default) to **Optimize draw distances**.
+This coerces draw distances to the following schema (as per built-in skeletons):

 | Skeleton Type | Draw Distances |
 | ------------- | -------------- |